ReneTC/factorial.github.io/docs/_pages/about.md

 **Who are we**

-Factorial Data is a brand new startup, and all services are currently managed by a single expert, René Czepluch Thomsen.
+Factorial Data is a new startup, and all services are currently managed by a single expert, René C. Thomsen.

 René Graduated from Aarhus university, with a masters in science and a specialty in Numerical Physics.
 After that, he was a data scientist for 1.5 years at Boozt.com - a multi-brand online fashion & lifestyle shop with more than 1000 brands.
-His last full time employment was as a Data Scientist for 1 year at Terma.
+His last full time employment was as a Data Scientist for 1.1 years at Terma.
 Terma is a Danish weapon and aerospace manufacturer for both civilian and military applications.

-Despite the solo operation, rest assured that we bring extensive experience to the table.
 From data analysis to AI innovations, discover a journey that's about to get even more dynamic.

 *Join us in reshaping the future, one data point and AI model at a time.*